jkru3/digital-garden/content/notes/humanity++.md

 	- raising animals
 - threat modeling
 - understand [[everyday hazards]]
+- emotional regulation is important for more than just survival (but survival is one of them)
+	- when you give yourself space and reminders to breath deeply in practice (work, training, etc.), you will find it becomes automatic behavior.
+This is an important step to bringing awareness to situations that can help you perform better and regulate anger
 ## 4. learn how to **fight**
 fighting is an extension of survival, but one that enables you to go beyond and protect yourself against the most dangerous human encounters.
 In doing so, you are able to carry that confidence into all interactions where you must work with others
 - “the only solution for bad and violent people, are good people that are more skilled in violence”